gavinlyonsrepo/raspberrypi_tempmon/README.md

 ```

 At the end of test, there is an option to display results in a graph.
-Stress data carried out by rpi_tempmon for a RPi 3 can be found in repo [here](Documentation/stresstestdata/stresstest.md)
+Stress data carried out by rpi_tempmon can be found in repo [here](Documentation/stresstestdata/stresstest.md)